PrestaShop/prestashop-specs/content/1.7/ui-component/Shop-Selector-Modal.md

     - Color of the store
     - Store name

-Once the store selected, it continues the previous action with shop context
+Once the store is selected, it continues the previous action with shop context